jen444x/jen444x.github.io/README.md

-# Rocky Concrete
+# Rocky Concrete Inc.

-Welcome to the repository for Rocky Concrete's website.
-This project showcases the services and expertise of Rocky Concrete, specializing in high-quality concrete and landscaping services.
+Welcome to the repository for Rocky Concrete Inc.'s website.
+This project showcases the services and expertise of Rocky Concrete Inc., specializing in high-quality concrete and landscaping services.

 ## Table of Contents